ilios/ilios/docs/update.md

 1. `parameters.yml` has been replaced with ENV configuration.
 See [env_vars_and_config](env_vars_and_config.md) for details.

-2. Individual database configuration options have been replaced with a single database URL setting (`ILIOS_DATABASE_UR`L).
+2. Individual database configuration options have been replaced with a single database URL setting (`ILIOS_DATABASE_URL`).
 See [https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#connecting-using-a-url](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#connecting-using-a-url) for details.

 ### Upgrading to Ilios 3.36.1